 There are plenty of protein bar options at your local grocery store or nutrients store.
 Many of them are actually great protein bars and have everything you need to power your body.
 However, you may not recognize some of the ingredients and don’t feel comfortable consuming something you don’t know.
-Knowing how to make your own protein bars can help solve that problem and in under an hour.
+Knowing how to make your own protein bars can help solve that problem in under an hour and give you the fuel you need to make your next workout amazing.
 Homemade protein bar recipes will ensure that you know every last ingredient and can stick to special dietary guidelines you may have.

 Prepare a baking pan (8×8 or small bread pan) with parchment paper.